 …just got better

 Hydrosteel 6500 delivers the simplicity of measurement of the original handheld tool, with months of battery operated monitoring capability.
-Four separate sample lines ensure complete confidence in measurement integrity, so that the flux signature of a corrosion scenario is fully evident, and measures to mitigate corrosion and completely realized.
+Four separate sample lines ensure complete confidence in measurement integrity, so that the flux signature of a corrosion scenario is fully evident, and measures to mitigate corrosion are completely realised.
 The new Hydrosteel comes a new probe featuring more reliable attachment and wider temperature tolerance.

 Flux measurement uniquely measures an active effect of corrosion of service steel.
-Unlike wall loss measurements, the sensitivity of flux measurement is not limited in sensitivity by tiny decreases in thickness.
-Unlike corrosion coupons and corrosometers, it indicates corrosion of the actual service steel, not a measure of corrosivity of a process fluid.
+Unlike wall loss measurements, the sensitivity of flux measurement is not limited in sensitivity by measurement of small changes in thickness.
+Unlike corrosion coupons, it indicates corrosion of the actual service steel, not a steel specimen.

 At low temperatures, the flux is generated by corrosion involving hydrogen promoters such as sour gas and HF.
 Flux provides a real time indication of active sour corrosion and the risk of hydrogen induced cracking (HIC) caused by such corrosion.